-With the federal government (almost) up and running again, men’s skinny jeans finally dying the death they deserved, and access to a neverending Netflix movie queue, it’s easy to assume Americans must be the happiest people in the world.
+Now that “lockdowns” are well behind us, subscription boxes for the most stylish drip are now a thing, and true crime podcasts are always in abundance, it’s easy to assume that Americans are the happiest people in the world.
 Not so, according to one report out of Columbia University.
-In fact, among the 156 countries ranked in this year’s World Happiness Report, the U.S. barely cracked the top 20.
-It turns out, to truly be happy these days, you might consider moving to Europe.
-The countries of northern Europe, in particular, round out the five happiest in the world.
+In fact, among the 156 countries ranked in this year’s World Happiness Report, the U.S. is No. 16.
+It turns out that in 2022, the world’s happiest people reside in Europe.
+The countries of northern Europe, in particular, take three of the five happiest in the world.
 Here’s why.

 Held against the more rugged and adventure-centric countries of Scandinavia, The Netherlands seems downright demure (the Red Light District notwithstanding).
-However, that’s just the way the Dutch like it.
-Known for its legendary artists, vintage windmills, chill coffee shops, and quirky architecture, it’s a country that appreciates stopping to smell the tulips.
+However, this is the way the Dutch like it.
+Known for its legendary artists, vintage windmills, chill coffee shops, and quirky architecture, The Netherlands a country that appreciates stopping to smell the tulips.
 Cycling the streets of Amsterdam along the city’s famed canals is a meditative experience unlike almost any other in Europe.
-It’s the ideal way not only to see the city but to put a finger on the pulse of what makes The Netherlands the fifth happiest country in the world.
+It’s the ideal way not only to see the city, but also to put a finger on the pulse of what makes The Netherlands the fifth happiest country in the world.

 Iceland has been on everybody’s “hot list” for several years now, enough so that it’s being loved to death.
 The country’s residents — known for their generosity, hospitality, and go-with-the-flow attitude — appear to be taking it all in stride.
-For adventurous travelers, the nation is like a condensed version of Norway with the same eye-popping landscapes that will humble even the most well-traveled visitor.
+For adventurous travelers, the nation is like a condensed island that overflows with eye-popping landscapes that will humble even the most well-traveled visitor.
 Stunning volcanoes, waterfalls, fjords, and thermal features worthy of a Hollywood backdrop dot every corner of the island.
-Reykjavik is a beautiful, quirky, hard-partying capital city with a legendary nightlife scene is just the cherry on top.
+Reykjavik being a beautiful, quirky, hard-partying capital city with a legendary nightlife scene is just the cherry on top.